Volkswagen ID.3 review: interior, dashboard & infotainment

 The Volkswagen ID.3 is part of a new generation of cars with barely any physical buttons in the cabin.
 Almost all controls are contained within the touchscreen display on the dashboard.
 This is both good and bad – it means the cabin looks neat and tidy, but can make functions frustrating to access while driving.

 There’s a small gear selector, but everything else – the navigation, climate control, audio and other functions – is controlled on the touchscreen.
-There’s also a tablet-like screen behind the steering wheel, which takes the place of traditional dials and has lots of useful information on it.
+There’s also a tablet-like screen behind the steering wheel, which takes the place of traditional dials and shows lots of useful information.

 Volkswagen ID.3 dashboard